elliotnash/crsf-rs/README.md

 Licensed under the [MIT License](LICENSE).

 ## Contribution
-Feel free to contribute code, as the project it's still a work in progress.
+Feel free to contribute code, as the project is still a work in progress.